rpoleski/MulensModel/README.md

 MulensModel can generate a microlensing light curve for a given set of microlensing parameters, fit that light curve to some data, and return a chi2 value.
 That chi2 (and its gradient in some cases) can then be input into an arbitrary likelihood function to find the best-fit parameters.

-If you want to learn more about microlensing, please visit [Microlensing Source website](http://microlensing-source.org/).
+If you want to learn more about microlensing, please visit [Microlensing Source website](http://microlensing-source.org/) and [Microlensing Mini Course](https://rges-pit.org/outreach_mini_landing/).

 Currently, MulensModel supports:
 * Lens Systems: point lens or binary lens.
 Shear and convergence allowed for both point and binary lenses.